johanley/anne-of-green-gables-editions/README.md

 # Anne of Green Gables: Editions
 Proof-read and compare editions of _Anne of Green Gables_, by L. M. Montgomery.

-This <em>DIG-WIK-1908-11th</em> branch contains a digitized text from Wikisource.
+This <em>DIG-WIK-1908-11th</em> branch contains a transcription from Wikisource.
 The raw file has also been uploaded to this branch, as a record of the exact source.
 It was downloaded from <a href='https://en.wikisource.org/wiki/Anne_of_Green_Gables_(1908)/Chapter_I'>here</a> on 2020-12-03, using 'Choose format', and selecting the text file, and inputting the chapter title (the name of the wikisource page, to be more precise).